Dec 17, 2014 04:34 PM

 New Projects: In 2014, the

-project will begin mycoculture and aquaponics, as well as improving its
+project began experimenting with mycoculture and aquaponics, as well as improving its

 Education: Due to our strong